OlavJDigranes/AdvancedGamesEngineering/AdvancedGamesEngineering/README.txt

 USAGE OF THE PLANETARY SYSTEM SIMULATOR:
     - When you run the executable you will see a green menu with 4 input fields requireing inputs.
+The four fields represent the four initial aims in the rubrik.
+Using these parameters a planetary system is generated using simple physics calculations for gravitational pull and velocities of planets and moons.
       BE AWARE, NO INPUT DELIMITERS HAVE BEEN IMPLEMENTED.
         - The first field should be limited to between 20 and 60 as this is the range of test values.
           - Values up to 100 can be used, however that is not fully tested for integration.
         - The second can only handle an input between 1 and 360.